-Any individual materially involved in the administration of the resolution process [including the Title IX Coordinator (or designee), Investigator(s), and Decision-maker(s)] may neither have nor demonstrate a conflict of interest or bias for Complainants or Respondents generally, or for a specific party.
+Any individual materially involved in the administration of the Resolution Process [including the Title IX Coordinator (or designee), Investigator(s), and Decision-maker(s)] may neither have nor demonstrate a conflict of interest or bias for Complainant or Respondent.

 The Title IX Coordinator (or designee) will vet the assigned Investigator(s) to ensure impartiality by ensuring there are no actual or apparent conflicts of interest or disqualifying biases.
-The parties may, at any time during the resolution process, raise a concern regarding bias or conflict of interest, and the Title IX Coordinator (or designee) will determine whether the concern is reasonable and supportable.
+The parties may, at any time during the Resolution Process, the parties may raise a concern regarding bias or conflict of interest, and the Title IX Coordinator (or designee) will determine whether the concern is reasonable and supportable.
 If so, another Pool member will be assigned and the impact of the bias or conflict, if any, will be remedied.
 If the source of the conflict of interest or bias is the Title IX Coordinator (or designee), concerns should be raised with the University's president.